-The Registry General makes and keeps legal record of documents ranging from births to pension trust funds.
+The Registry General is responsible for the legal recording of documents ranging from births to patents and trade marks.
 Specifically, any of the following must be registered with the Registry General:

-- trade unions, pension trust funds, charitable organisations, printed publications, and friendly societies;
+- trade unions, charitable organisations, printed publications, and friendly societies;

-- professionals and professional organisations, including architects, marriage officers, professional engineers, and professional surveyors; and
+- professionals and professional organisations, including architects, marriage and domestic partnership officers, professional engineers, and professional surveyors; and

 The Registry General also grants intellectual property rights, such as trade and service marks, patents, and designs.